stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * A walk-through of the design and development of new or refactored software components to deliver that functionality, including any challenges or problems that arose.

+* One or more _integration_ steps where we use the new functionality to extend the demo applications.

 * A retrospective of any identified improvements and enhancements that lead to refactoring of existing code.

 Development of JOVE will be inherently complex with Vulkan requiring many inter-dependant components.
 To adhere to the minimal functionality principle we will often develop temporary or skeleton implementations that are refactored later on.
 For example, the graphics pipeline _requires_ a pipeline layout object (which has no relevance for the early demos), initially the implementation is an empty skeleton sufficient to progress the project.